TheCoolBlackCat/coronavirus-banner/README.md

 * en-US

 Please feel free to add more languages/countries into ```_cv.info``` object, found at the top of ```cv-banner.js```, please use their [ISO Language Code](http://www.lingoes.net/en/translator/langcode.htm) as the key.

+## Contributions
+Any contributions are welcome!
+Whether you are a coder, bug-fixer, tester, translator, grammar-corrector, please [raise an issue](https://github.com/TheCoolBlackCat/coronavirus-banner/issues).